adopted-ember-addons/ember-data-factory-guy/README.md

   * DS.ActiveModelAdapter

-NOTE: The benefit of using FactoryGuy is that you can run your tests with the default adapter that you store normally uses.
-In other words: You do not have to use the DS.FixtureAdapter.
-But if you do choose to use the Fixture adapter, which does not run any faster, and does not handle associations as elegantly ( if at all ), you may run into problems with accessing associations.
+NOTE: The benefit of using FactoryGuy is that you can run your tests with the default adapter that your application's store normally uses.
+In other words:
+You do not have to use the DS.FixtureAdapter.
+But if you do choose to use the Fixture adapter, which does not run any faster, and does not handle associations as elegantly ( and in some cases not at all ), you may run into problems with accessing associations.
-If you do get these errors try requiring the factory_guy_has_many.js file ( located in dist dir and vendor dir ) AFTER you require ember-data, but BEFORE you require your models.
+If you do get these types of errors try requiring the factory_guy_has_many.js file ( located in dist dir and vendor dir ) AFTER you require ember-data, but BEFORE you require your models.